Zuehlke/training-angular2/Application/README.md

 in a command prompt located at the Zuehlke.ExpenseReporting folder.

+In case the application does not run properly try running

+    npm install

+in the same folder.

 You need to repeat this step if you want to add another third party library to the project.
 See [bit.ly/aspnetcoretp](http://bit.ly/aspnetcoretp) for details.